Damp Lemon & Almond Cake

 2. Line the bottom and sides of a 9 x 3 inch (23 x 8 cm) springform tin with baking paper cut to size.

-3. Throw the almond milk, olive oil, applesauce, lemon juice, sugar, apple cider vinegar, and almond extract into your KitchenAid blender, and puree on medium for 10 to 20 seconds until combined.
+3. Throw the almond milk, olive oil, applesauce, lemon juice, sugar, apple cider vinegar, and almond extract into your blender, and puree on medium for 10 to 20 seconds until combined.

 4. In a large bowl combine the almond flour, baking powder, and lemon zest, and gently fold the wet mixture into the dry mixture until well combined and thickened.
 Do not overwork the baking powder.